Momofil31/auto-home.js/README.md

 From root directory of this repository run:

 ```
-node ./src/autohouse/scenarios/complete_scenario.js
+node ./src/auto-house/scenarios/complete_scenario.js
 ```

 ---

 ## Logs

-Logs of the scenario running can be found in `scenario_logs` directory.
+Logs of the scenario running can be found in `scenario-logs` directory.

 ---